Wisconsin Evangelical Lutheran Synod: Synodical government

 The WELS is headed by a president and is supported by two vice presidents elected during its synod convention for terms of four years.
 The president oversees the administration of the synod.
 The current synod president is the Rev. Mark G. Schroeder.

 Beneath the president are numerous administrative divisions addressing various areas of ministry.
 Among these are ministerial education, world missions, home missions, parish services, and fiscal services.

 Synod conventions are held biennially in odd-numbered years and consist of elected male lay members from individual congregations from within the synod, ordained pastors and certified male teachers.
 Half of all delegates are to be lay members while the remaining half is divided between pastors and teachers.
 Synod conventions elect synodical leaders, and discuss and vote on synodical business.
 The WELS Synodical Council governs the church when the church is not in convention.
+The council is made up of twenty-three WELS members including eleven clergy and thirteen laymen.
+These men "act as a corporate board to plan and direct WELS worldwide ministry", but their decisions may be overruled by a synod convention.

 The WELS is divided into 12 geographical districts in the United States and Canada, each headed by a district president elected in district conventions held during even-numbered years.
 District presidents serve terms of two years.